1OOyan/Snake/README.md

 # Snake

-Single file NCurses implementation of the game Snake
+Single file ncurses implementation of the game Snake

 Compile like: